View publications under the "Works" tab.

 I was born and raised in Ashland, Pennsylvania, a small coal mining town in the eastern part of the state.
 I attended The Pennsylvania State University and received a B.S. degree in Biology/Botany in 1975.
 During my senior year I took the introductory course in plant pathology and fell in love with the field.
-In fact, the lecture on epidemiology inspired me to emphasize this area in graduate school.
-I stayed at Penn State to earn M.S. and Ph.D. degrees in plant pathology because, in the 1970's, this was clearly the best school to study botanical epidemiology.
+I stayed at Penn State to earn M.S. and Ph.D. degrees in plant pathology.
 During my graduate education I developed a strong interest in the population biology of diseases and developed skills in computer science, mathematics, and statistics.
 After graduating in 1980, I came to Ohio State University (Wooster Campus) to work as a research scientist.
-I became an assistant professor in 1983, and eventually was promoted to full professor in 1991.
-Throughout my career I have been most interested in how plant diseases behave at the population (field and region) level, and have worked on many diseases caused by fungi and viruses.
+I became an assistant professor in 1982, and was promoted to full professor in 1991.
+I was appointed Distinguished Professor of Plant Protection in 2008.
+Throughout my career I have been most interested in how plant diseases behave at the population (field and region) level, and have worked on the epidemiology of many diseases caused by fungi and viruses.
 I often use statistics and mathematics to represent epidemics and to evaluate control strategies.
 Besides my research and teaching at Ohio State, I am very active in the national professional organization of plant pathologists, the American Phytopathological Society (APS).
 Previously I was Editor-in-Chief of the scientific journal Phytopathology, and I served as President of APS from 1996-1997.
-Through my national activities I am trying to improve public understanding of the impact of plant diseases on food production worldwide, and draw realistic attention to the threat of plant pathogens as weapons against U.S. crops.
+Through my national activities I am trying to improve public understanding of the impact of plant diseases on food production worldwide, and draw realistic attention to the threat of plant pathogens to U.S. crops.

 Teaching and Outreach

-I teach a graduate level course in Plant Disease Epidemiology (PLNTPTH 0702), where we use the new textbook I co-wrote with Gareth Hughes and Frank van den Bosch, The Study of Plant Disease Epidemics.
-I also co-teach Plant Disease Management (PLNTPTH 5603) and give lectures in other courses, especially on biosecurity issues.
+I teach a graduate level course in Plant Disease Epidemiology (PLNTPTH 0702), where we use the textbook I co-wrote with Gareth Hughes and Frank van den Bosch, The Study of Plant Disease Epidemics.
+I also co-teach Plant Disease Management (PLNTPTH 5603) and give lectures in other courses.
 I am very active advising graduate students and post-doctoral researchers.

 Most of my statistical and mathematical modeling has been done using commercial software, especially SAS, MINITAB, and MATHCAD.
-However, I have also written or prepared over the years computer programs for specialized analyses.
+Many of my grad students and post-docs are experts in R software, although I prefer to use SAS, especially for mixed models.
+I have also written or prepared over the years computer programs for specialized analyses.
 Some programs (either specialized or based on commercial software) with reasonable documentation are available by going to my course website

-(Plant Disease Epidemiology) and clicking on Downloads, or by going to the website that supports my mixed-model workshops (Mixed Models for Data Analysis - Workshop Resources).
-At these sites, there are programs for meta-analysis, mixed model and generalized linear mixed model analysis, spatial analysis, nonparametric analysis, polynomial distributed lag regression, repeated measures analysis, and other applications.
+(Plant Disease Epidemiology) and clicking on Downloads, or by going to the website that supports my mixed-model workshops (https://u.osu.edu/agstatworkshops/ ).
+At these sites, there are programs for meta-analysis, mixed model and generalized linear mixed model analysis, spatial analysis, nonparametric analysis, polynomial distributed lag regression, repeated measures analysis, factorials, and other applications.
 These programs are not intended for commercial use, and I make no guarantees that they will work correctly under all circumstances.